Healthcare Degree Search

 How Much Do Embryologists Make?

-While there is no specific information on the United States Bureau of Labor Statistics (BLS 2019) for embryologists, it does list the median salary of a medical scientist as $84,810, as of May 2018.
-The number of medical scientists in that year was 130,700.
+While there is no specific information on the United States Bureau of Labor Statistics (BLS May 2020) for embryologists, the number of medical scientists, a related profession, was 126,110.
+The percentiles are:

 Farheen is a freelance writer, marketer, and researcher.
 She writes about technology, education, and marketing.
 Her work has appeared on websites such as Tech in Asia and Foundr, as well as top SaaS blogs such as Zapier and InVision.
 You can connect with her on LinkedIn and Twitter (@FarheenGani).